Air

 Is Compressed Air the same as Oxygen?

-No. The terms Air and Oxygen are often used interchangeably but they are different.
-Oxygen is a pure element while air consists of combination of several elements, primarily Nitrogen and Oxygen.
+No. The terms “air ” and “oxygen ” are often used interchangeably, but they are different.
+Oxygen is a pure element, while air is a mixture of several elements, primarily Nitrogen and Oxygen.

 What is Ultra Zero Air?

-Ultra Zero or zero air is air with contains a very low amount of hydrocarbons — typically less than 1ppm.
+Ultra Zero or zero air is air that contains a very low amount of hydrocarbons — typically less than 1ppm.

 Is Compressed Breathing Air (Grade D) the same as USP (Medical) Air?